Tommy-42/42_RainFall/level0/walkthrough.md

 python -c 'print "%d" % 0x1a7'
 ```
 the result of the commande is : `423`
-so let's try to pass it as a parameter of the programm
+so let's try to pass it as a parameter to the programm
 ```bash
 ./level0 423
 ```